 This graph represents the total number of individuals experiencing chronic homelessness in Macon County.
 These are the individuals who have a disabling condition and experienced homelessness for the last 12 months, or 4 times in the last 3 years totaling 12 months.
-The number of chronically homeless individuals in Macon County has remained at 28 for the PIT 2021.
+The number of chronically homeless individuals in Macon County has dropped to 15 for the PIT 2022.